Fried Grit Cakes Recipe

 Brown up some sausage and grate some cheddar cheese, you may want to throw in a bit of onion with the sausage, as we did.

 Grease a baking sheet and pour grits into the pan.

 Now comes the hard part … put it in the refrigerator until tomorrow morning.

-Now that the grits are set up, you can cut them with a knife into a reasonable serving size.
+Now that the grits are set up, you can cut them with a knife into reasonable serving sizes.

 Place the battered grit cakes in a skillet over medium high heat and fry them up.
 It takes about 4-5 minutes each side, until golden, yummy crispy!

 What you’re left with is a golden crust of crispy goodness, with a creamy, cheesy interior.
 GIVE ME A FORK NOW!

 Serve the grit cakes with some eggs, bacon, and some sort of toasted bread ( the biscuits would have been off the hook here! ) and you are food coma-bound!
 You have to try this!

 - 4 Servings Regular Grits